oneapi-src/oneDPL/documentation/library_guide/parallel_api/range_based_api.rst

 To make these algorithms available, the ``<oneapi/dpl/ranges>`` header should be included (after ``<oneapi/dpl/execution>``).
 Use of the range-based API requires C++17 and the C++ standard libraries that come with GCC 8.1 (or higher) or Clang 7 (or higher).

-Example of Range-Based API Usage (The oneDPL ranges)
+Example of Range-Based API Usage (oneDPL Ranges)
 ----------------------------------------------------

 .. code:: cpp